go-swagger/go-swagger/docs/usage/serve_ui.md

 The swagger source code has a middleware for embedding Redoc.
 So for the redoc flavor we make use of that and use it with the spec you have on disk.

+We use the redoc JS bundle hosted at https://cdn.jsdelivr.net/npm/redoc/bundles/redoc.standalone.js

 #### Swagger UI

-For the swagger flavor we use the UI hosted at http://petstore.swagger.io.
+For the swagger flavor we use the UI bundle hostsed at https://unpkg.com/swagger-ui-dist/swagger-ui-bundle.js
-The server has CORS enabled and appends the url for the spec JSON to the petstore url as a query string.

 #### Your own UI

 You can use your own UI by pointing it to the spec served by this command.

-When no ui is being served, the terminal will print the url to the spec document.
+When no UI is being served, the command will print the URL to the spec document to the terminal.

-You can also use the `--doc-url` to provide another url as base.
-The url to your documentation site for example, which would need to recognize the query param url to load the swagger spec from, through the browser.
+You can also use the `--doc-url` to provide another url as base, for example the url to your documentation site, which would need to recognize the query param URL to load the swagger spec from, through the browser.

 ### More